ilyasergey/YSC4231/source/week-11-races.rst

 The Task
 --------

-Your goal for in this assignment is to hunt donw and explore data races in large real-world Java projects.
+Your goal for in this assignment is to hunt down and explore data races in large real-world Java projects.
 A list of some of such projects is given below, but you may also find some on your own.

+You may work on this project either individually or in teams of two.
-Working in groups of two, by using Infer/RacerD you will have to locate **five distinct** data races in one or more large projects, explain the reasons why the analyser considers them such, and provide a tentative solution on how they could be fixed.
-If the races cannot be fixed easily (e.g., just by declaring a Java method as ``synchronized``), outline your ideas on what prevents one from doing so.
+By using Infer/RacerD you will have to locate **four (eight for a team of two) distinct** data races in one or more large projects, explain the reasons why the analyser considers them such, and provide a tentative solution on how they could be fixed.
+If the races cannot be fixed easily (e.g., by just declaring a Java method as ``synchronized``), outline your ideas on what prevents one from doing so.
 The result of your project should a be PDF document that contains:

+.. admonition:: Note

+   If you work individually, you may only consider one project.
+In a team of two, you should consider at least two different projects.

 * A short report on the chosen Java projects.
 For instance, which parts of the projects utilise concurrency, and why do you think it is beneficial there?

-* Descriptions of 5 data races (possibly spanning multiple projects), each complemented with a short story as described above.
-Some variations on what is reported are possibler and are described below.
+* Descriptions of 4 (8 for the team of two) data races (possibly spanning multiple projects), each complemented with a short story as described above.
+Some variations on what is reported are possible and are described below.

 * If applicable, a quick enumeration of the technical issues encountered while working on this project (to help the future